The Reed Procedure ® : A Permanent Surgical Migraine Treatment

 What is Occipital Nerve Stimulation and Peripheral Nerve Stimulation?

 Often referred to as a “pacemaker for pain”, this minimally invasive procedure implants nerve stimulator leads under the skin and adjacent to the areas of pain, delivering mild electrical pulses to the nerves.
 The electrical pulses replace the feeling of pain with a tingling or massaging sensation, reducing or eliminating the need for pain medication in patients who are candidates for this type of migraine treatment.

-Although The Reed Procedure® is not currently FDA approved, spinal cord stimulation (SCS) uses the exact same technology and was approved by the FDA in 1989 and is now a standard treatment option for patients with chronic pain in their back and/or limbs who have not found pain relief from other treatments.
+Traditional spinal cord stimulation (SCS), which uses the exact same technology, was approved by the FDA in 1989 and is now a standard treatment option for patients with chronic pain in their back and/or limbs who have not found pain relief from other treatments.
 Additionally, neurostimulation for head pain was granted CE Mark approval for use in Europe in September of 2011.